 Demystifying the scheme

-We are an approved NDIS provider, but what does NDIS really mean for you?
+We are an approved National Disability Insurance Scheme (NDIS) provider, but what does the NDIS really mean for you?

-Perhaps the best way to embrace the changes of the NDIS is to understand its purpose and objectives, because no doubt there will be early stage teething issues and some may have bad experiences through the transition to full scheme rollout, but the intentions are quite noble, respectful and should prove beneficial.
-So whilst there’s a lot of information on the NDIS website, we would like to present some of our thoughts here, that will hopefully reduce the anxiety of some of those impacted by the changes.
+Perhaps the best way to embrace the changes of the NDIS is to understand its purpose and objectives, because no doubt there will be early stage teething issues.
+So whilst there’s a lot of information on the NDIS website, we would like to present some of our thoughts here, that will hopefully reduce the anxiety of some of those with incontinence issues impacted by the changes.